 Abstract

-Corruption in health care generally and specifically in the pharmaceutical arena has recently been highlighted in a couple of reports from Transparency International.
+Corruption in health care generally and specifically in the pharmaceutical arena has recently been highlighted in reports from Transparency International.
 This article focuses on four areas of corruption: legislative/regulatory, financial, ideological/ethical, and communications.
+The problems identified and the solutions considered focus on structural considerations affecting how pharmaceuticals are discovered, developed, distributed and ultimately used in clinical settings.
+These include recourse to user fees in the regulatory sphere, application of intellectual property rights to medical contexts (patents and access to research data), commercial sponsorship of ghostwriting and guest authors, linkage/de-linkage of the funding of research and overall health objectives from drug pricing and sales, transparency of payments to healthcare professionals and institutions and credible regulatory sanctions.
+In general, financial and other incentives for all actors in the system should be structured to align with desired social outcomes – and to minimize conflicts of interest among researchers and clinicians.

 Introduction

 The governance of public healthcare and medical research is strategically important for public policy; however, its technical complexity creates the potential for corruption that can undermine public health objectives.
-The issue of corruption has been highlighted in recent articles (1) and especially in two 2016 reports from Transparency International that documented how “corruption is part of doing business in the healthcare sector all over the world”(2) as well as how “combatting policy and structural issues that increase corruption vulnerabilities in the pharmaceutical sector will help prevent unnecessary medicine expenditure costs and ideally improve health outcomes for all.”(3)(4) Of equal import, identifying strategies and tactics to reduce corruption is particularly meaningful given the Sustainable Development Goals (SDGs) inclusion of the reduction of corruption (and bribery) as one of the necessary target actions needed to achieve Goal # 16 “(to) promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels.”(5)
+The issue of corruption has been highlighted in recent articles (1) and especially in two 2016 reports from Transparency International which document how “corruption is part of doing business in the healthcare sector all over the world”(2) and which defend the view that “combatting policy and structural issues that increase corruption vulnerabilities in the pharmaceutical sector will help prevent unnecessary medicine expenditure costs and ideally improve health outcomes for all.”(3)

+Many types of corruption in the pharmaceutical sector are equally rampant in high-income countries and low-income ones, for example, conflicts of interest, misrepresentation, lack of transparency and corporate influence over prescribing habits.(4) Of equal import to documenting instances of corruption is identifying strategies and tactics to reduce corruption.
+This undertaking is particularly meaningful given the inclusion in the Sustainable Development Goals (SDGs) of the reduction of corruption (and bribery) as one of the necessary target actions needed to achieve Goal # 16 “(to) promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels.”(5)

-Following on from the Transparency International reports as well as the above SDG we focus specifically on the pharmaceutical sector and identify some core weaknesses in this sector’s governance practices in the United States and Canada that incentivize corruption.
+Following on from the Transparency International reports, we focus specifically on corruption in the pharmaceutical sector.
+We identify some core weaknesses in this sector’s governance practices that incentivize corruption and illustrate these weaknesses with examples from the United States (US) and Canada, and also from India to emphasize the global nature of the problem and its relevance to both developed and developing countries.

+Corruption and unethical practices in the pharmaceutical sector have been well documented (6, 7) including corruption in clinical trials,(6) pharmaceutical companies,(8) the medical profession (9) and drug regulatory systems, such as the US Food and Drug Administration (FDA).(1) Here we broaden the scope of previous scholarship and take a thematic approach and focus our discussion on four types of corruption: legislative/regulatory, financial, ideological/ethical, and communications, with a final discussion of possible structural solutions.
+These categories are by no means mutually exclusive and in fact they often occur in combination.
+We use a wide definition of corruption that includes not just illegal activities, but also an impairment of integrity or moral principle that, among other outcomes, hides the true effectiveness and safety of products and/or makes them unavailable to the populations that need them by virtue of their cost.
+By understanding the weaknesses within the sector, we can seek solutions to best address them – the subject of the final section of our article.

-(6, 7)Types of corruption
+Types of corruption